RedElastic/redelastic-commerce/README.md

 sbt run -Dhttp.port=9002 -Dakka.remote.netty.tcp.port=0
 ```

-The project uses constructr so no seed node configuration is required - zookeeper will be used to discover any running clusters.
+The project uses constructr so no seed node configuration is required - ZooKeeper will be used to discover any running clusters.

 ## Testing the Application